Multan Cricket Stadium: Return of international cricket

 In April 2018, the Pakistan Cricket Board (PCB) announced that the venue, along with several others in the country, would get a makeover to get them ready for future international matches and fixtures in the Pakistan Super League.

 This stadium hosted its first Pakistan Super League match on 26 February 2020 between Multan Sultans and Peshawar Zalmi.
 This stadium hosted three matches during the 2020 Pakistan Super League.
 It is the home ground of Mohammad Rizwan-led Multan Sultans.

 On 30 May 2022, the PCB announced that Multan Cricket Stadium would host a three match ODI series against the West Indies in June.
 Multan hosted its first international match in 14 years, with the first ODI against the West Indies on 8 June 2022.

 In August 2022, the PCB announced that Multan would serve as one of the venues for the home Test series against England in December 2022.

 In 2023 edition of Pakistan Super League Multan hosted 5 matches including opening match between Lahore and Multan.

-2023 Asia Cup kicked off on August 30 in Multan with a grand opening ceremony featuring Nepali singer Trishala Gurung and Pakistani singer Aima Baig.
+The 2023 Asia Cup kicked off on 30 August in Multan with a grand opening ceremony featuring Nepali singer Trishala Gurung and Pakistani singer Aima Baig.
 Marking Pakistan's first hosting in 15 years, the inaugural match saw Pakistan face off against Nepal, setting an exciting tone for Asia's biggest cricket event.